willgeary/willgeary.github.io/about.md

 * M.S. in Data Science, Columbia University, 2017 (expected)
 * B.S. in Economics & B.A. in Philosophy, Duke University, 2012
 * Coursework in Econometrics, London School of Economics, 2011

+*This site was built using [Jekyll](https://jekyllrb.com), a static website generator, and [GitHub Pages](https://pages.github.com), which lets you host directly from a GitHub repository.
+I recommend [this tutorial](codeacademy deploy a website) if you're curious to learn more.